 There are lots of beaches in Los Angeles County, and each beach has its own highlights and unique appeal.
-If you’re thinking of making the move to Los Angeles, you’ll want to know where the best California beaches are.
+If you’re thinking of making the move to Los Angeles, you’ll want to know where the best California beaches are (you’ll may also want to find a Los Angeles storage unit, but that’s not nearly as fun).
 In this post, we’ll break down some of the most popular Los Angeles beaches and tell you what people like about them.
 If you’re just planning a visit, then the list will give you some ideas for the best beaches in Los Angeles for your particular interests.

 1. Leo Carrillo State Park

 This is the perfect beach for those looking to get away from the crowds and have a relaxing day enjoying nature along the Pacific Ocean.
 Longboarders will find the waves mellow and enjoyable — in fact, they rarely get above chest-level.
 Also, fans of nature will have plenty to see, like the rock formations, sea caves, and tide pools scattered along the mile-long stretch of beach.
 At Leo Carrillo State Park, you’ll even find campgrounds with parking for RVs, showers, and picnic areas.

 - Best Suited For: Scenic enjoyment, dog owners

 This is one of the few Los Angeles beaches that allow dogs.
 So, bring the family dog along for an oceanfront walk!
 Just be sure to keep them on a leash.